yojoots/libbitcoin-system-wiki/Reserve-Currency-Fallacy.md

-Coming Soon: Bitcoin cannot be a reserve currency, it must be a currency used in widespread trade.
+Coming Soon: Bitcoin cannot be scaled as a reserve currency, it must be a currency used in widespread trade.